pierrotm777/SoundModule_Teensy4.0-version/README.md

 ### All other sounds
 All other other sounds will have to be copied under the main path.
 See our sounds [here](https://github.com/pierrotm777/SoundModule_Teensy4.0-version/tree/main/SD_Wav_Files).
+You can change the **USER1.wav to USER15.wav by your own sounds**.
+USER16.wav is used as alarms sound.

 ## Upload a firmware
 - X-Any version, use the hex file **teensy_sound_Xany_V2.1.XANY.hex**.